blueey2/linked-blog-starter-md/publish/Untitled.md

+Straight through cable
+Common type of ethernet cable used to connect different types of network devices such as computers to switcvhes routers to modems or similar scenarios
+Straight through cable
+Common type of ethernet cable usewd to connect different types of network devices such as computer to switches router to modems or similar scenarios
+Straight through cable
+Common types of ethernet cable used to connecty different types of network devices such as computers to switches router to modems or similar scenarios
-Rollover cable
+Straight through cable
-	Special type of serial cable used to connect a computer or terminal to a networking device for the purpose of configuring monitoring or troubleshooting the device
+Common types of ehternet cable used to connect different types of network devices such as computer to switches router to modemws or similar scenarios
-	Rollover cable
+Straight through cable
+Common types of ethernet cable used to connect different types of network devices such as computers to switches router to modems or similar scenarios